 - Escherichia coli and Salmonella cause food poisoning.

-- Neisseria gonorrhoeae causes sexually transmitted disease gonorrhea.
+- Neisseria gonorrhoeae causes the sexually transmitted disease gonorrhea.

-- Staphylococcus aureus causes a variety of infections in the body, including boils, cellulitis, abscesses, wound infections, toxic shock syndrome, pneumonia and food poisoning.
+- Staphylococcus aureus causes various infections in the body, including boils, cellulitis, abscesses, wound infections, toxic shock syndrome, pneumonia, and food poisoning.

-- Streptococcal bacteria cause a variety of infections in the body, including pneumonia, meningitis, ear infections and streptococcal pharyngitis .
+- Streptococcal bacteria cause various infections in the body, including pneumonia, meningitis, ear infections, and streptococcal pharyngitis.

-Bacterial diseases are contagious and can cause many serious or life-threatening complications, such as blood poisoning (bacteremia), kidney failure and toxic shock syndrome.
+Bacterial diseases are contagious and can cause many severe or life-threatening complications, such as blood poisoning (bacteremia), kidney failure, and toxic shock syndrome.

 What are the Symptoms of Bacterial Disease?

-The symptoms of bacterial diseases vary according to the type of bacterial infection, the area of the body that is infected and other factors, such as the patient’s age and health history.
+The symptoms of bacterial diseases vary according to the type of bacterial infection, the area of the infected body, and other factors, such as the patient’s age and health history.

-The symptoms of bacterial diseases can also resemble the symptoms of other diseases, such as colitis, influenza, and viral infections.
-The classic symptom of a bacterial infection is fever, although not all people with a bacterial infection will have a fever.
+The symptoms of bacterial diseases can also resemble other conditions, such as colitis, influenza, and viral infections.
+The classic sign of a bacterial infection is fever, although not all people with a bacterial infection will have a fever.

 Symptoms of the bacterial disease may include: